 Jealousy and envy can be difficult emotions to unravel.
 We can feel unpleasant feelings toward an acquaintance who lands our dream job, for example, and claim at the time it's because that person is boastful and only realize they're feelings of envy later.

 "It all depends on how the amygdala connects with areas of our brain that establish our values and our motivations," she explains.
-"We understand more of where sadness, anger, and fear originate in the brain2, but jealousy and envy are complex in that the interplay between biochemistry, anatomy, and our environment within which we develop can dictate to what extent we feel either jealously or envy."
+"We understand more of where sadness, anger, and fear originate in the brain2, but jealousy and envy are complex in that the interplay between biochemistry, anatomy, and our environment within which we develop can dictate to what extent we feel either jealousy or envy."

-"Negative emotions play a very important role in a happy life because they warn us that something needs to change," she writes.
+"Negative emotions play a very important role in a happy life because they warn us that something needs to change," she writes at Business Insider.
 "When we envy someone, it’s a sign that that person has something that we wish we had for ourselves.
 And that’s useful to know.
 When I was considering switching from law to writing, I noticed that when I read in my college magazine about people who had great law careers, I felt a mild interest; when I read about people who had great writing careers, I felt sick with envy.
 That was an important clue."

 "It's normal for people to feel both envy and jealousy from time to time," she says.
 "But use them as motivation.
 Seeing your friend land their dream job might be the push you need to start your own job search.
 Feeling threatened by a rock-star new co-worker might motivate you to look for more opportunities to stand out at work."

+It's important to learn how to deal with jealousy in a relationship and in life in general.
 If you can't find a way to turn feelings of jealousy and envy into motivation, it can be detrimental to emotional and physical health.
 "Both envy and jealousy can lead to feelings of depression3 if we continuously compare ourselves to others without pushing ourselves to achieve our own goals," says Theodore.